brsong22/NBApi/README.md

 # Objective:
 Using NBA draft data obtained from [nba-draft-predictor](https://github.com/brsong/nba-draft-predictor) set up an API using Python Flask and display the data using React.js.

+## To Do:
+Ideas I hope/plan to integrate into the project:
+- **DONE!** ~Build project on Heroku for live demo~
+- **DONE!** ~Obtain recent NBA team tweets (based on team selected on the draft board) from Twitter API~
+- Update API to be ReSTful
+- Integrate PostreSQL (since it is utilized by Heroku) to store data rather than in csv files
+- Utilize Spark to establish an ETL workflow to replace webscrape -> write to csv protocol

 ## Draft Data:
 Currently the data is limited to: